david-lapadula/json-csv-converter/README.md

 ## Acknowledgements

-The inspiration for this application came from an excellent list of project ideas created by **[florinpop17](https://github.com/florinpop17/app-ideas)**.
-Be sure to check it out when deciding on your next personal project.
+The inspiration for this application came from an excellent list of ideas created by **[florinpop17](https://github.com/florinpop17/app-ideas)**.
+Make sure to check the list out when deciding on your next personal project.